dart-lang/webdev/webdev/README.md

 Run a local web development server and a file system watcher that re-builds on changes.

 Usage: webdev serve [arguments] [<directory>[:<port>]]...
 -h, --help                                Print this usage information.
 -r, --[no-]release                        Build with release mode defaults for builders.
 -o, --output                              A directory to write the result of a build to.
 Or a mapping from a top-level directory in the package to the directory to write a filtered build output to.
 For example "web:deploy".
 -v, --verbose                             Enables verbose logging.
     --hostname                            Specify the hostname to serve on (defaults to "localhost")

     --log-requests                        Enables logging for each request to the server.
+    --[no-]require-build-web-compilers    If a dependency on `build_web_compilers` is required to run.
+                                          (defaults to on)

 Run "webdev help" to see global options.
 ```